 16. What does it mean if in addition to cancer my report also mentions “atypical duct hyperplasia (ADH)”, “atypical lobular hyperplasia (ALH)”, “ductal carcinoma in-situ (DCIS)”, “intraductal carcinoma”, “lobular carcinoma in-situ (LCIS)”, or “in-situ lobular carcinoma”?

 All of these terms, some synonymous, are pre-cancerous changes, that the pathologist sees under the microscope.
-These typically are of no importance when seen on needle biopsy if there is invasive cancer elsewhere in the needle biopsy sample.
-If they are seen on an excisional biopsy (lumpectomy) where there is cancer, they may be important if present at or near a margin (see FAQ 19 below).
+These are typically of no importance when seen on a needle biopsy.

 17. What does it mean if my report mentions “estrogen receptor (ER)” or “progesterone receptor (PR)”?